Australia Information, Terms and Conditions

 *A charge may be made for certain entertainment/leisure facilities or activities.
 Please see your travel agent or visit www.celebritycruises.com.au for information.

 What’s not included?

-Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, telephone calls, etc.); speciality dining venues onboard (cover charge of US$20 to US$199 per guest); hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; tips/gratuities either onboard or ashore (unless paid at the time of booking); anything else which is not specifically mentioned as being included in the price.
+Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, telephone calls, etc.); specialty dining venues onboard charge a cover charge of between US$20 and US$199 depending on the venue; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; ; anything else which is not specifically mentioned as being included in the price.
+Service charges to non-dining and bar wait staff or onshore will be at your discretion.

-'Full day' or 'Half day' is used to give you an indication of how much time you will spend at each port.
-A 'Full day' allows you at least the morning and afternoon.
-'Half day' allows you just the morning, just the afternoon or the afternoon and evening.
-You can find specific timings for your cruise at www.celebritycruises.com.au, but please note these are subject to change.
+The arrival and departure times are correct at time of going to print but please note these are subject to change.
 Changes to the last confirmed itinerary for your cruise may become necessary, even after you have departed.
 See clause 35 (Changes to cruise) and clause 40 (Circumstances outside our control) for more details.

-Bookings made on or after 24 March 2014 will not be subject to a fuel supplement for the cruise fare.
-We reserve the right to reinstitute a fuel supplement in the future.
+Currently, we have no fuel supplement charge.
+However, we reserve the right to reinstitute a fuel supplement in the future.

 5. Pricing and ‘Guarantee’ bookings